-The Erasmus Mundus programme is a co-operation and mobility programme in the field of higher education.
+The Erasmus Mundus program is a co-operation and mobility program in the field of higher education.
 It aims to enhance quality in European higher education and to promote intercultural understanding through co-operation with third countries.

-The Erasmus Mundus programme supports high-quality European Masters Courses, by providing attractive grants for students from around the world.
-For Academic Year 2011-2012, in total 19 scholarships* will be available.
+The Erasmus Mundus program supports high-quality European Masters Courses, by providing attractive grants for students from around the world.
+For Academic Year 2014-2015, approximately 9 scholarships* will be available.

 There are two types of scholarships, namely the Erasmus Mundus Category A scholarship and the Erasmus Mundus Category B scholarship.
-For Academic Year 2011-2012, 9 Category A scholarships*, 1 Category A Scholarship Window Western Balkans and Turkey* and 9 Category B scholarships* are available.
+For Academic Year 2014-2015, approximately 6 Category A scholarships* and 3 Category B scholarships* are available.

 Similarly to previous years, additional scholarships should be made available for: